pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

   - **Morph** &rarr; **Jiggle Fit This Molecule with Fourier Filter**

 It should roughly fit now.
-If it doesn't, try jiggling again once, twice or perhaps several times.
+If it doesn't, try jiggling again once or twice more.
 In this case, you should be looking for a fit score of over 1000.

 3: Extract Our Fragment